Hair Color Too Dark?

 I used a permanent “Dark Warm Brown” 5 days ago.
 It is too dark.
 Can I put a “Light Warm Brown” on now to take it lighter?
 If yes, how soon can I re-dye it?
 Thank you!
 Comment by Katie

 My first advice is to call the manufacturers 800 number on the back of the box.
 They employ professionals who can determine the best route for you to take.
 They will need to know some history on what chemicals are on your hair now, what your natural color is etc. Be clear and accurate on your answers, swallow your pride and fess up no matter how badly you messed up.
 Keep in mind your answers are all they have to go on and if you are going to color at home again, you need their recommendation to be an accurate one.
 They will also advise if they feel you need to see a professional in order to get it right.

 You may be able to lighten your hair to some degree by using a clarifying shampoo.
 The color will naturally lighten some each time you shampoo.
 If that isn’t enough, you can lighten it by adding highlights.
-Although there are at-home high lighting kits, using a professional can make an extreme difference in the artful application of high lights and your end results.
+Although there are at-home highlighting kits, using a professional can make a big difference in the artful application of highlights and your end results.

 Another, more complicated route to take would be to go with a formulated color remover.
 One color remover that get’s top reviews is “Colorfix”.
-If you are going to use a color remover, be meticulous in following directions.
+If you are going to use a color remover, be meticulous in following directions when fixing hair color too dark.
 Be sure to read the reviews at Amazon or Folica, they are always insightful.